RavMan1991/Surprise_Housing_Case_Study/README.md

 The company is looking at prospective properties to buy to enter the market.

-The company wants to know factors detemining the SalePrice of House in Australian Market and predominantly is looking for answers to below two questions:

-    - Which variables are significant in predicting the price of a house, and

-    - How well those variables describe the price of a house.

 ## Table of Contents
 * [General Info](#general-information)
 * [Technologies Used](#technologies-used)